Updated August 27, 2020

 If you have one-park-per-day tickets and want to stay late, Disneyland may be a better place for you to start.
 Review this post on how to start your day at Disneyland.

 Every successful park day includes the use of FASTPASSES.
 Be sure to know how to use them, which attractions include a Single Rider line (and what that means) and how to use Rider Swap (and what that means).
-This post shares all of that with you and more.
-If the new Disney MaxPass arrives prior to or during the Grad Night season, I’ll be in the parks immediately after to research and have you prepared or your visit.
-Find out more about MaxPass in my FASTPASS post.
+This post shares all of that with you and more, including how MaxPass works.

 Avoid Big Commitments in the Parks

-As much as I love dining packages, I would avoid reserving these on a Grad Night if possible.
+As much as I love dining packages, I would avoid reserving these on a Grad Nite if possible.
 Some guests – even with the most ambitious plans – simply get overwhelmed with the students and decide to leave early.
 Save dining packages for another day during your visit.
-Also consider watching the Main Street Electrical Parade on another evening.
-Many graduates will want to see this parade before heading over to DCA, adding to the already crowded show.
+Also consider watching a parade or show on another evening.
+Many graduates will want to see parades and shows before heading over to DCA, adding to the already crowded show.

 Have a Plan or a Backup Plan